backstrap/backstrap/README.md

 Backstrap is available on [GitHub][] and as a Composer component on [packagist.org][packagist].
+The project depends on Backbone, Bootstrap, jQuery and Underscore.
+Unless you've built your own Bootstrap theme, you'll also want to use the [bootstrap-default][] theme.
+Just add `"components/bootstrap-theme": "~3.0"` to your composer.json "require".

 The core Backstrap object is based heavily on
 Joe Stelmach's nifty [laconic.js][laconic] package.